GuglioIsStupid/LOVEPower/README.md

-# LÖVEWii
+# PowerLÖVE

 A "port" of LÖVE2D to the Wii.
-Based heavily off of [WiiLove](https://github.com/HTV04/WiiLove)
+Based off of [WiiLove](https://github.com/HTV04/WiiLove)

 PR's are heavily appreaciated!
 I'm still new to this stuff